Jimmy Key: Strengths and weaknesses

 Key was one of the premiere control pitchers in the game with a good strikeout-to-walk ratio over most of his career.
 His fastball was not particularly speedy, but was often effective as he could spot it on both corners of the plate—although when his pitch went high, opponents fared well.
 He also possessed a fine backdoor slider.
 He had a very good pickoff move to first base, which he notably demonstrated in Game 4 of the 1992 World Series by picking off Otis Nixon, one of the game's premiere base stealers at the time.
 (During his windup his right knee was bent so that his right foot did not cross the rubber and he could throw to first base without incurring a balk).

 Key tended to give up more than his share of home runs even while holding his opponents' on-base percentage to a low level.
 He was injury-prone with significant down time in 1988, 1989, 1990, 1995, 1996 and 1998.
 Contrary to some reports, Key never underwent Tommy John surgery.
 Instead, noted surgeon James Andrews removed bone chips, costing Key several months in the middle of the 1988 season.

 Post-career

-Following his retirement from baseball, Key found new life as an amateur golfer.
+Following his retirement from baseball, Key became an amateur golfer.
 Now living in Palm Beach Gardens, he has become prominent in the local golfing community.